Sim Interface Cards

 I found this card ideal when starting out.
 It has 52 input/output connections.

 (I/O).
 When these are full, you add another card.
 I currently have 26 Arduinos

 Mega's connected to my sim via various USB powered Hubs.

 They allow for the connection of the following items:

-Many people worry that you have learn Ardunio programming language to be able to use these.
+Many people worry that you have learned Ardunio programming language to be able to use these.
 But this is no longer true.
 With Mobiflight software, that is all done for you.
 The user inputs the details of what device that is connected to what pin.
 Then you tell the software how it's to interface to the sim.
-Mobiflight is free and gets updated all the time adding new items and simpler interfaces.
-The last update included a lot of presets that the user simply selects, like Com1 Radio Freq.
+Mobiflight is free and gets updated all the time, adding new items and simpler interfaces.
+The last update included a lot of presets that the user selects, like Com1 Radio Freq.

 If you do have any programming knowledge, then the Arduino should be your best friend from the start.
 You could easily convert any real aircraft component, by converting the ARINC Databus with coding and programming the Arduino microprocessor to read and write the correct signals.